Resident Orthopaedic Core Knowledge FAQs

 How often will the content be updated?

-ROCK is updated regularly, ensuring that the most current, relevant content is offered.
-Ongoing engagement and feedback from users will guide enhancements and the timing of updates.
-Users are welcome to submit their suggestions for content updates and new topics at ROCK@aaos.org
+ROCK is updated on a continuous cycle ensuring that the most current, relevant content is offered.
+Additionally, ongoing engagement and feedback from users guides enhancements and the timing of updates.
+Users are welcome to submit their suggestions for content updates and new topics at ROCK@aaos.org or via the “Submit Feedback” button within ROCK.

 How does ROCK benefit residents?